Wild Guide To Mushrooms

 Reishi is recommended as an analgesic, anti-allergy remedy, anti-inflammatory agent, antibacterial agent, and antioxidant.
-Reishi has also been found to lowers blood pressure, enhances bone marrow functions, and reduce the effects of caffeine and relax muscles.
+Reishi has also been linked with a lowering of blood pressure, enhancement of bone marrow function, and with promoting calm and muscle relaxation.
 (Source)

 The best way to consume the reishi is as a tea.
 The tea is pleasant but bitter, so feel free to use flavors like honey, xylitol or other preferred sweetener to make it more enjoyable.